-Lindsey Lusher Shute is the Executive Director and Co-founder of the National Young Farmers Coalition.
+Lindsey Lusher Shute is a Co-founder of the National Young Farmers Coalition and was Executive director from 2010-2019.
 She is also host of the Young Farmers Podcast.

 Lindsey regularly speaks at conferences and to national media on farm issues, and was recognized as a “Champion of Change” by President Barack Obama.
 She was a recipient of the Glynwood “Harvest Award”, was named among “ 20 Food Leaders Under 40” by Food Tank, and an “American Food Hero” by Eating Well Magazine.
 Lindsey holds a M.S. in Environmental Policy from Bard College and a BFA from New York University.